jetify-com/devbox/docs/app/docs/devbox_examples/databases/postgres.md

 ---
 title: PostgreSQL
 ---
-PostgreSQL can be automatically configured by Devbox via the built-in Postgres PLugin.
+PostgreSQL can be automatically configured by Devbox via the built-in Postgres Plugin.
 This plugin will activate automatically when you install Postgres using `devbox add postgresql`

 [**Example Repo**](https://github.com/jetpack-io/devbox-examples/tree/main/databases/postgres)